developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/templatebuilder/index.md

 #### Image Capture Settings

 The Field Properties panel is visible in the far-left column, and presents the Properties of the selected Field.
 Image Capture is _restricted to a maximum of 3 Fields._
 <br>

 ##### Field Information

-* **Use Field to Identify Form -** Designates the field as an Anchor Element, a unique attribute of a Document to positively identify it and determine its orientation relative to the scanner (ie. whether it is upside down).
+* **Use Field to Identify Form -** designate the Field as an Anchor Element, a unique attribute of a Document to positively identify it and determine its orientation relative to the scanner (ie. whether it is upside down).
 Anchor Elements in a given Document remain in the same location and are fixed (do not change), such as a company logo or static text.
 Enabling this option aids in increasing the accuracy in reading the form in different conditions, e.g. lighting.
     * **Also Read Value from Field -** sets the Template to acquire data from a Field that is designated as an Anchor Element (**Use Field to Identify Form** is checked).
 Enabled by default.
 <br>